ritik-malik/typo_fixer/README.md

 # Automated Typo Fixer

-This folder contains scripts that are used for finding typos in a repository recursively & fixing them automatically after manual approval/check.
+This repository contains scripts that are used for finding typos in a repository recursively & fixing them automatically after manual approval/check.

-Make sure to add this folder to the root of your repository, this is a strict requirement.
+Make sure to add this repository to the root of your repository.

 **TODO: KEEP APPENDING COMMON BLACKLISTED WORDS**